Apache HTTP Server Version 2.0

 file paths begin with a volume name.
 If omitted, Apache will

-assume the SYS:
+assume the SYS: volume.

 Apache for NetWare has the ability to load modules at